cjngai/TABle5/README.md

 TABle5 is still undergoing development and has not been released yet.
 However, you can refer to the [issues](https://github.com/cjngai/TABle5/issues) page to see what other users have made note of.

+## Blog

+We've maintained this [blog](https://rcos.io/projects/cjngai/TABle5/blog) to record anecdotes throughout the process of developing TABle5.
+This includes any bugs that we're actively working to correct, and the way we may have corrected any previous issues.

 ## License